-In 2022 the school embedded the Behaviour Achievement Awards to formally acknowledge successful consistent demonstration of Positive Behaviours for Learning by students.
+The school continues to utilise Behaviour Achievement Awards to formally acknowledge successful consistent demonstration of Positive Behaviours for Learning by students.
 A school wide use of a personalised stamp book formed the basis of data.
 Every 50 stamps achieved a Behaviour Achievement Award with Bronze Award (50), Silver Award (100), Gold Award (150) and a St. Patrick's Award (200+).

-Developing a Culture of Welcome and Inclusivity
+Developing a culture of welcome and inclusivity

 The school effectively uses communication strategies, including social media platforms, to inform and engage the parents in the daily life of the school.
-Acknowledging community events, to which parents are invited and / or involved such as 'The Dish', leads to a sense of connection, welcome and belonging being initiated and encouraged.
+Acknowledging community events, to which parents are invited and / or involved such as 'The Dish', leads to a sense of connection, welcoming and belonging being initiated and encouraged.
 Social and emotional learning is also taking place every day in the classrooms with the creation of a well maintained, welcoming and engaging outdoor learning environment.